Allaman/knowledge.rootknecht.net/pages/01.home/revealjs/.revs/20180611-182918/item.md

 Revealjs is a framework for producing nice looking HTML presentations.

-[Here](https://open.rootknecht.io/revealjs-quickstart/#/) you can find a presentation which I created to illustrate revealjs.
+[Here](https://open.rootknecht.io/revealjs-quickstart/#/) you can find the presentation containing information about the framework.

 [Here](https://repo.rootknecht.net/open/revealjs-quickstart) is the repo with the source code.